 Here are some of the common errors made by content contributors when editing in a content management system:

-Many people have had the opportunity to learn some HTML.
-Unfortunately, there is a lot of misinformation and it’s common to produce poor quality HTML code that may not work on all browsers or devices.
-You are encouraged to use only formatting options provided in the toolbar of the content management system and avoid writing your own HTML.
+We encourage you to learn some HTML but be aware there is misinformation online and it’s common to produce poor quality HTML code that may not work on all browsers or devices.
+You are encouraged to use the formatting options provided in the toolbar of the content management system and follow these tips on our Using a Rich Text Editor page.
 If you need special formatting or layout, please contact the Web team.
 If you prefer writing code, please learn standards-based best practice HTML.

 Tables for Layout

 Using <table> HTML tags to lay out content into multiple columns is not current best practice and will not display consistently in all browsers or on all devices.
 If you need a multi-column layout for your content, please contact the Web team.

 If you need to present tabular data <table> HTML tags are appropriate however tables that are not coded properly will not be accessible to visitors using assistive technology.
 Please contact the Web team.

 Bold and Italic HTML Tags

 <cite> or <em> and <strong> are the preferred tags.